Out of sight, out of mind

 If you are experiencing one or more of these symptoms of leaky ductwork, Spring is the perfect time to get your ducts cleaned, sanitized, and sealed – all as part of your spring cleaning process.
 Having a professional clean and sanitize your ductwork means you’ll get all that dust, dirt, and grime out of the duct system.
 Then, your HVAC technician can spray a sanitizer into the system that will kill bacteria, viruses, allergens, and other contaminants that can have an effect on your family’s health and well-being.

 Finally, sealing your ductwork means plugging up all the leaks, and preventing most of those problems from getting back in once they are cleaned out.
 Aeroseal Duct Sealing from the Inside uses an aerosol sealant that your professional technician sprays into your ductwork.
 The adhesive sealant finds the leaks and gathers at their edges until they are completely sealed, preventing anything from getting back in.
 Once the leaks in your system are identified, they can be sealed with Aeroseal to leave everything in peak performance condition as the warm weather arrives.

 Get comfortable with warmer weather

-This process is a great way to reduce dust, end drafts, and even out the temperatures in your home’s rooms.
+This process is a great way to reduce dust, and end drafts, and even out the temperatures in your home’s rooms.
 It also helps to eliminate the bacteria and other airborne contaminants that can cause allergies to spike and your family to feel not so great.
 In addition, you’ll live greener and save money on heating bills.

 Call (844) 336-4822 now to schedule a Spring Maintenance Tune-up for your air conditioner or evaporative cooler.

-At the same time, you can also get a professional duct cleaning and sanitization.
+At the same time, you can also get professional duct cleaning and sanitization.
 And, finally, your HVAC technician can check for leaks using infrared technology or even a simple smoke test to make invisible air visible.
 Then you can actually see duct leakage!

 Don’t wait for pollen season.
 Make your home as airtight as possible and avoid the annual misery.